simbrain/simbraindocs/src/docs/workspace/couplings.md

 # Scalar Couplings

 An easy way to get a feel for how couplings work is through the example of scalar couplings.
-An example is shown below that links a **Network** to an **OdorWorld**.
+An example is shown below that links a [Network](../network/network.html) to an [OdorWorld](../worlds/odorworld.html).
 In this example one of the couplings in the pursuer simulation is shown (the simulation has 5 couplings total, one for each neuron).
 The coupling shown takes the current activation of the "turn right" neuron (the producer) and sends it to the turn right action on the mouse (the consumer).
 Note that in this example, the mouse will turn right when the workspace is updated, because there is more right turning activation than left turning activation.

 There are many examples of scalar couplings that can be made.
 Here are some examples where the producer is a neuron: